 - Lunches and dinners in Kathmandu and/or Pokhara.
 Check your quote to see which meals are included.

 - Nepal Entry Visa.
 Your visa will cost either $30 for 15 days, or $50 for 30 days.

 - Drinking water.
 We don’t provide drinking water on the trek.
 We encourage you to respect the environment and use reusable drinking bottles and water purification tablets.
 It’s also a lot cheaper and it’s safe as long as the water you purify runs clear from the source.

 - Other drinks.
 All meals included in the itinerary come with a cup of tea or coffee.
 You need to pay for any other drinks that you order.

 - Overweight backpack.
-If your backpack weighs more than 13kg, you’ll need to pay a bit extra to compensate your porter.
+If your backpack weighs more than the maximum stated in your quote, you’ll need to pay a bit extra to compensate your porter.

 - Tips for your guide and porters.
 We suggest that you give a tip if you’re happy with the service you’ve received.
 Whilst we pay our guides and porters fairly, wages in Nepal are still low.